genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 ##### Deploying to the server

-We will run `install-alpha-site-specific` (because we changed the default configuration) and `setupEnvironment` - this task executes `install-genesis-distribution` (copies and unzips the Genesis distribution specified as a dependency) and then configures the installed distribution.
+We will run `install-alpha-site-specific` (to allow us database script execution) and `setupEnvironment` - this task executes `install-genesis-distribution` (copies and unzips the Genesis distribution specified as a dependency) and then configures the installed distribution.

 Usage :
 ```shell